gezellii/design/content/work/track.md

 * Product abilities update;
 * Expected results;

-One core product ability update for TMS is that they are going to change the location data structure:​
+In this project, we are focusing on updating one core product ability for TMS: the **location data structure**.
+While the approach to changing the data structure is not yet fully confirmed by the data PMs, we aim to verify its feasibility through user research and remain open to alternative solutions.

 <div class="mapping">
   <div></div>